ellefsen/wordpress-heroku-php/README.md

 ## Upgrade WordPress

-Update the version number for the WordPress package in composer.json and commit the changes.
+Update the version number for the WordPress package in composer.json, then run `composer update` and commit the changes in composer.json and composer.lock.
 Do not upgrade WordPress from the admin-interface as it will not survive a restart or dyno change.

 ## Setup local development